DaniloNovakovic/cloud-compute-service/README.md

 - `PackageRelativeFolderPath` - relative path to the folder in which the `.xml` with its `.dll` pair (and it's dependencies) are expected.

 - `PackageTempRelativeFolderPath` - relative path to the folder which will hold `NumberOfContainersToStart` copies of `.dll`s with it's dependencies from `PackageRelativeFolderPath`.
 (Names of these copies will are assigned at runtime)

+- `PackageConfigFileName` - name of package configuration (.xml) file that is expected to be located inside `PackageRelativeFolderPath`

 ```xml
 <appSettings>